Reducing Littering in Nepal's National Parks Through Behavioral Incentives and Community Engagement

 • Behavioral nudges: Pre-filled bins and deposits address unawareness and social norms.

-• Community engagement: Clean-up programs foster ownership and environmental consciousness.
+• Community Involvement: Clean-up programs encourage ownership and environmental consciousness.

 • Minimal cost burden: Initial investment low compared to ongoing cleanup costs.